 Though I do use homemade bug repellent on my kids, they often run out to the backyard to play without me spraying them down first.
 And of course, with four kids opening and forgetting to close back doors all day, there are inevitably a few mosquitoes that make it in the house and devour any unsuspecting victim they may find.

-For these times, we thankfully have The Paste.
-Every child knows where it is located, and applies it liberally to their bites, or in the case of the 2-year old, any scratch she deems necessary. 😉
+For these times, we thankfully have The Itch Be Gone Paste.
+Every child knows where the itch be gone paste is located, and applies it liberally to their bites, or in the case of the 2-year old, any scratch she deems necessary. 😉

-This simple remedy is super easy to whip up, lasts for months when stored in the fridge, and is easy to apply.
+This simple Itch Be Gone Paste remedy is super easy to whip up, lasts for months when stored in the fridge, and is easy to apply.
 Made from only two natural ingredients, water and bentonite clay, it’s safe enough for children and babies.
 For all you essential oil lovers, you can add a few drops of a soothing/healing oil, like lavender or melaleuca, as well.

-optional: a few drops of lavender or melaleuca Essential Oils
+- a few drops lavender or melaleuca essential oils

 - In small bowl, combine ingredients with a spoon or fork.